ashleyrobycreates/FiveMinuteFarms/README.md

    [Research] (https://open.spotify.com)
    -An embedded music player from Spotify with playlist was included for users to explore.
    [Research] (youtube.com)
-   -This was used to research several videos regarding API usages, copilot AI and technology coding and more.
+   -This was used to research several videos regarding API usages, copilot AI, technology, coding and more.
+   [Research] (https://pistilsnursery.com/blogs/journal/music-and-plant-growth-heres-what-the-science-says#:~:text=Believe%20it%20or%20not%2C%20studies%20indicate%20that%20plants,to%20increase%2C%20while%20harsher%20metal%20music%20induced%20stress) One of the resources used to show gardens thrive with music.

 ### Project Overview
 ---